HobOps/helm-chart-generator-tool/README.md

 usability

 ## Refactoring
-In order to reach the mentioned above its necessary to generate a framework, this means refactoring its required, we are going to explain in a high-level how its has been done.
+In order to reach the mentioned above its necessary to generate a modular framework, this means refactoring its required to transform our code in a modular way using TDD as the main methodology.

+That means we are going to create the testing in first place then we are going to refactor until the code meets the test specification.

 ## Architecture
-According to best practices and keep design principles as clean as possible we are going to implement in this project a hexagonal architecture
+According to best practices and keep design principles as clean as possible, we are going to implement in this project from clean architectures a hexagonal architecture based mainly in 2 things:
-- Port
+- Ports
-- Adapter
+- Adapters

 This way it's going to help us as following:
 - decoupling infrastructure
 - increasing cohesion

+And the final result is to be able to create a modular software structure as the foundation of the future framework.

 ## Git-Flow
 In the same way, the version control and the development flow it's going to be